brunorijsman/dske-python/docs/what-is-dske-and-what-problem-does-it-solve.md

 [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) includes specific messages and procedures for key establishment.

-But underlying all of these specific protocols, there is a common set of mathematical algorithms that is used by all these different protocols to establish keys, including:
+But underpinning all of these specific key establishment protocols, there is a common set of mathematical algorithms that is used by all of them:
  * [Diffie-Hellman (DH)](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)
  * [Elliptic Curve Diffie-Hellman (ECDH)](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman)
  * [Rivest Shamir Adleman (RSA)](https://en.wikipedia.org/wiki/RSA_cryptosystem)

-We won't go into the details of how these key exchange protocols work.
+We won't go into the details of how these mathematical algorithms work.
 What is important for the present discussion is that all of these algorithms are based on the observation that there exist certain mathematical functions which are very easy to compute for a computer, but for which the inverse function is very difficult to compute, even for